-ΑCTIVITY POTENTIAL IMPACTS MANAGEMENT / MITIGATION MEASURES MONITORING REQUIREMENTS RESPONSIBILITY Laboratory as directed.
+ACTIVITY POTENTIAL IMPACTS MANAGEMENT / MITIGATION MEASURES MONITORING REQUIREMENTS RESPONSIBILITY Forensic Laboratory as directed.
 General exploration activities Potential grievances and complaints, Social discomfort and anxiety Develop and implement an operation manual or procedures to work on private farms and implement monitoring programmes thereafter, Maintain continuous communication with I&amp;APs to identify concerns and mitigation measures, Compliance with all applicable laws and agreements, Training and raise awareness to sensitize employees about contentious issues such as stock theft and poaching, Ensure appropriate supervision of all activities, and Accidents and incidents need to be reported to exploration manager and recorded in incident register.
 Weekly, monthly Residing and nesting organisms can be disturbed, injured or killed by movement of vehicles and equipment Restrict movements to areas of activities only, Use existing tracks and routes only, Identify rare, endangered, threatened and protected species in advance, Route new tracks around protected species and sensitive areas, Restrict movements to daytime hours, Training and raise awareness to sensitize employees and notify them on avoiding some areas, No driving off designated access routes (into the bush) / off-road driving, and No animals or birds may be collected, caught, consumed or removed from site.
-Weekly Site manager (or nominated site supervisor Residing and nesting organisms can be disturbed as a result of ambient noise from operations and movements of vehicles and equipment Conflict with farmers and neighbours about ambient noise Restrict excessive noise to areas of activities only, Restrict excessive noise to daytime hours (7 am to 5 pm weekdays and 7 am until 1 pm on Saturday), No activities between dusk and dawn and on Sundays and public holidays, Drill equipment shall be suitably positioned to ensure that noisy equipment is away from receptors, Daily
+Weekly Site manager (or nominated site supervisor Residing and nesting organisms can be disturbed as a result of ambient noise from operations and movements of vehicles and equipment Conflict with farmers and neighbours about ambient noise Restrict excessive noise to areas of activities only, Restrict excessive noise to daytime hours (7 am to 5 pm weekdays and 7 am until 1 pm on Saturday), No activities between dusk and dawn and on Sundays and public holidays, Drill equipment shall be suitably positioned to ensure that noisy equipment is away from receptors, Residents shall be provided at least two weeks' notice of drilling operations within 1 km of their property, All equipment to be shut down or throttled back Daily